 - Pack your salsa mixture into the jar.
 Now is the time to add a weight if you’re using one–although it’s not essential, it can help apples stay under the brine and gain the best flavor.

-- Mix salt and water together, and pour over into packed jar.
+- Mix salt (Use the code kitchenstewardship for 15% off of your first purchase) and water together, and pour over into packed jar.
 If there isn’t enough water to cover, add a little more.
 You want to only leave about an inch of space in the jar.

 - Close jar tightly and let ferment for 24-48 hours at room temperature, then move to fridge.
 It should be a bit bubbly, and smell awesome!